ncatlab/nlab-content/pages/6/3/0/4/4036/content.md

 +-- {: .proof}
 ###### Proof

-Every paracompact manifold admits a [[Riemannian metric]], and for any point in a [[Riemannian manifold]] there is a geodesically convex neighborhood (any two points in the neighborhood are connected by a geodesic in the neighborhood; see for example the remark after lemma 10.3 in Milnor's _Morse Theory_ , page 59).
-Provided that the neighborhoods are chosen small enough to guarantee that any two points within a neighborhood are joined by a unique geodesic which is also minimal in the manifold, it is immediate that a nonempty intersection of finitely many such geodesically convex neighborhoods is also geodesically convex, hence contractible.
+Every paracompact manifold admits a [[Riemannian metric]], and for any point in a [[Riemannian manifold]] there is a geodesically convex neighborhood (any two points in the neighborhood are connected by a unique geodesic in the neighborhood, one whose length is the distance between the points; see for example the remark after lemma 10.3 in Milnor's _Morse Theory_, page 59).
+It is immediate that a nonempty intersection of finitely many such geodesically convex neighborhoods is also geodesically convex, hence contractible.

 =--